odriverobotics/ODrive/docs/encoders.md

 ## Encoder Calibration
 Please take into account that all encoder types supported by ODrive require that you do some sort of encoder calibration.
 This requires the following:
-* selecting an encoder and mounting it to your motor
+* Selecting an encoder and mounting it to your motor
-* choosing an interface (e.g., AB, ABI or SPI)
+* Choosing an interface (e.g., AB, ABI or SPI)
-* connecting the pins to the odrive
+* Connecting the pins to the odrive
-* loading the correct odrive firmware (the default will work in many cases)
+* Loading the correct odrive firmware (the default will work in many cases)
-* motor calibration
+* Motor calibration
-* saving the settings in the odrive for correct bootup
+* Saving the settings in the odrive for correct bootup

 ### Encoder without index signal
 During encoder offset calibration the rotor must be allowed to rotate without any biased load during startup.
 That means mass and weak friction loads are fine, but gravity or spring loads are not okay.

 In the `odrivetool`, type `<axis>.requested_state = AXIS_STATE_ENCODER_OFFSET_CALIBRATION` <kbd>Enter</kbd>.